Anyone can pray.

 The PrayMK project, which grew out of The Call , exists to encourage and resource prayer across MK for individuals, small groups and churches.
 It is funded by the Anglican Diocese as part of the Celebrate and Bless MK priority.

-Once a month, churches in MK are coming together to pray for a certain issue it is facing.
-PrayMK is producing resources that can be used as part of a service, in a group or for private prayer.
+Once a month, churches in MK come together to pray for a certain issue it’s facing.
+PrayMK is producing resources that can be used as part of a service, in a group or for private prayer. #TogetherSunday

 Subscribe on their website to receive them straight to your inbox

-In the future PrayMK will be providing more online prayer labyrinths, prayer guides, resources for individuals, families and small groups as well as larger gatherings and more.
+PrayMK also provide more such us online prayer labyrinths, prayer guides, resources for individuals, families and small groups as well as larger gatherings and more.
+Do check out their website!

 With thanks to Paul, Debbie and the PrayMK team!